Family Days at the Gallery: March School Holiday Edition

 Price: $5 per participant, registration required

 The Keppel Centre for Arts Education (KCAE) will be closed from 2 January 2026 for behind-the-scenes improvements to enhance your future visits, and will reopen in April 2026..
 While the centre is temporarily closed, families can still look forward to a dedicated kids’ activity area just outside the centre at the Gallery’s Coleman Street entrance, where our young visitors can continue to create, play and explore.
-Stay tuned for hands-on programmes for curious minds of all ages, and there’s plenty more to discover across the Gallery — including the Gallery Children’s Biennale at Level 1 and Basement 1.
+Stay tuned for hands-on programmes for curious minds of all ages.

 If you’re planning to spend a few hours at the Gallery, there are plenty of family-friendly dining options to keep everyone fueled.
 Bakery Brera serves up buttery croissants, tartlets, mille-feuille, fresh sourdough sandwiches and more — perfect for a mid-morning treat or a quick bite between activities.
 For something heartier, Kopi 1930 brings Singapore’s beloved kopi culture to life with laksa, mee siam, kaya butter toast and their signature UFO buns.
 If you prefer a modern brunch, Twenty Eight Café offers a cosy spot for fluffy pancakes, shakshouka and hearty sandwiches that both kids and adults will enjoy.